YuganshG/Image-Compression-using-KMeans/README.md

 ## Background & Approach: <a name="background"></a>

-24-bit RGB images are images in which each pixel is represented by three 8-bit unsigned integers (thus, 24 bits total) (ranging from 0 to 255) specifying the intensities of red, green, and blue that form the color for the pixel.
+24-bit RGB images consist of pixels, each represented by three 8-bit unsigned integers, totaling 24 bits.
+These integers range from 0 to 255 and denote the intensities of red, green, and blue, which collectively determine the color of the pixel.

 ### Approach:

-8-bit images can contain thousands of colors.
-Here, the idea is to represent those images with just 16 colors.
-The number of colors used to represent the image is a tradeoff between the compressed image quality and its size.
+These 24-bit images can contain thousands of colors.
+The idea is to reduce the color depth of 24-bit images to a mere 16 colors.
+This approach seeks to strike a balance between preserving image quality and minimizing file size, thereby exploring the tradeoff inherent in compressing image data.

-By making this reduction, it is possible to represent and store an image in an efficient way.
-Because instead of storing all those thousands of colors, all that would be needed to be stored after compression is the list of those selected 16 RGB colors and a list that maps each pixel in the image to the corresponding index of 16 selected colors.
-Note that only 4 bits are necessary to represent 16 possibilities
+This reduction enables efficient image representation and storage.
+Instead of storing thousands of colors, only a list of 16 selected RGB colors and a mapping of each pixel to the corresponding index of these colors need to be saved post-compression.
+Remarkably, merely 4 bits are required to represent the 16 possibilities, drastically reducing the storage footprint.

+To overcome the limitation of Python where atomicity is 1 byte, a workaround was implemented.
+Since it's not possible to store 4 bits directly, they were merged to form 1 byte.
+Later, during the separation process, these bytes were divided back into their constituent 4 bits.
+This approach facilitated the handling of the compressed data efficiently within the Python environment.

+Work was also undertaken to support PNG format due to its lossless nature.
+Unlike JPEG, which is lossy, saving the compressed image as JPEG would risk losing the indices.
+Therefore, saving the color map as PNG was adopted to preserve all the necessary information.
+Consequently, the input image was also required to be in PNG format for accurate comparison since JPEG compression might alter the image data.

 ### How are those 16 colors chosen?

-KMeans algorithm is used to select 16 colors that will be used to represent the compressed image.
-Each pixel in the original image is treated as a data sample and then using K-Means to find the 16 colors that best group (cluster) the pixels in the 3- dimensional RGB space.
-Once the cluster centroids have been found, then those centroids (16 colors) are used to replace the pixels in the original image
+The KMeans algorithm is employed to select 16 representative colors for compressing the image.
+Each pixel in the original image is treated as a data sample, and K-Means is utilized to identify 16 colors that effectively group (cluster) the pixels in the 3-dimensional RGB space.
+Subsequently, these cluster centroids, serving as the 16 chosen colors, are used to substitute the pixels in the original image, facilitating compression.

 ## Results <a name="results"></a>